manetu/policyengine/docs/docs/concepts/policy-conjunction.md

 1. **Ensure all mandatory phases are defined**: Missing operation, identity, or resource policies will result in DENY.

-2. **Use tri-level output correctly in operation phase**: Return `0` (GRANT) for normal requests, positive values (GRANT Override) only for truly public endpoints, and negative values (DENY) for early rejection of invalid requests.

-3. **Handle scope intentionally**: Decide whether your application uses scopes (for PATs, federation, etc.).
+2. **Handle scope intentionally**: Decide whether your application uses scopes (for PATs, federation, etc.).
 If not, omit them from the PORC for implicit GRANT.

-4. **Monitor for evaluation failures**: Use audit logs to detect policies that fail to evaluate, as these may indicate configuration or infrastructure issues.
+3. **Monitor for evaluation failures**: Use audit logs to detect policies that fail to evaluate, as these may indicate configuration or infrastructure issues.

-5. **Test each phase independently**: Verify that each phase grants access appropriately before combining them.
+4. **Test each phase independently**: Verify that each phase grants access appropriately before combining them.

-6. **Document phase ownership**: Clearly assign responsibility for each phase to avoid gaps in policy coverage.
+5. **Document phase ownership**: Clearly assign responsibility for each phase to avoid gaps in policy coverage.

 ## Related Concepts